Top 20 BEST Valorant Skins [2023]

 Valorant Go!
 Skin Pack

 The Valorant Go skin pack is an anime-inspired skin line.
 There are two different versions of the Valorant Go!
 Skin, it’s up to you to decide which one you prefer.
-The texture work is done really well, and it’s not an easy choice because they both look amazing, especially if you are a comic, anime, or superhero fan.
+The texture work is done well, and it’s not an easy choice because they look amazing, especially if you are a comic, anime, or superhero fan.

-You get to see cute images of some of the Valorant agents in the weapons.
-The Valorant Go skin pack comes with four weapons which are Ghost, Spectre, Guardian, and Phantom.
-You get to see Reyna, Killjoy, Sage, and Cypher on these skins.
+You get to see cute images of some Valorant agents in the weapons.
+The Valorant Go skin pack has four weapons: Ghost, Spectre, Guardian, and Phantom.
+You see Reyna, Killjoy, Sage, and Cypher on these skins.
 The bundle has no special equipping, reloading, or killing effect.
+The Valorant Go bundle will cost you 8,855 VP, a single weapon will cost you 1,775 VP, and the melee will cost you 3,550 VP.

 17. RGX 11Z Pro 2.0